wasp-lang/wasp/web/docs/guides/email-auth.md

 ## Conclusion

 And that's it!
 We now have a full authentication system in our app.
-We can register new users, login, log-out, verify their e-mail, and reset their password.
+We can register new users, login, logout, verify their e-mail, and reset their password.

 We hope you enjoyed this guide and that you learned something new.
 If you have any questions, feel free to ask them on [our Discord server](https://discord.gg/rzdnErX).